 Some highlights of your trolley tour include the historic North End, Quincy Market, the USS Constitution and the Bunker Hill Monument, the Theater District and Chinatown, the Boston Public Gardens, and more!

-Getting In: Be sure to pick up your ticket in advance at any of the designated pickup locations.
-Time on the trolley will vary according to your plans (the full length is 110 minutes if you don’t hop off), but your ticket is good for two full days so you can use it whenever!
+Be sure to pick up your ticket in advance at any of the designated pickup locations.
+Time on the trolley will vary according to your plans.
+It can take one to two hours to ride the entire route, depending upon traffic, so keep that in mind when planning your day.

 Some highlights include the famed Green Monster wall, the Fisk Pole, Duffy’s Cliff, The Triangle, the Lone Red Seat and more!
 Don’t forget to stop for souvenirs!